jrasband-dev/IBM-Employee-Churn-Model/README.md

 This repository includes all of the preprocessed data and subsequent manipulations.

-The results show that the model is approximately 53% accurate in predicting employee attrition behavior.
-Most of the inaccuracy in the model is caused by the prediction that an employee will leave IBM but does not actually leave.
+The results show that the model is approximately 67.6% accurate (with a confidence interval of 80%) in predicting employee attrition behavior.